Enter the country or territory for the information paper you want. (We do not have information papers on all countries.)

 The government’s major priority is to sustain the industrial base of the French economy, against accelerating deindustrialisation and loss of investment in France.
 Broader improvements in competiveness will depend on the government’s efforts under way to ease some of the constraints on France’s labour market.

 France’s political system comprises a President elected for a five year term, who selects a Prime Minister who in turn chooses the Cabinet.
 The Prime Minister manages the day to day running of the Government, while the President leads France’s international engagement, gives strategic oversight to domestic policy and is Commander-in-Chief, with the power to take defence decisions personally.
-The Socialist Party also controls the National Assembly, and with its junior coalition party the Greens also controls the Senate, meaning new laws can be introduced swiftly once agreed by the Government.
+The Socialist Party holds a majority of its own in the National Assembly, but relies on coalition partners to control the Senate.

 New Zealand is represented in France by: